-Interest and debt expense in the 2020 thirteen-week period increased \$267,000 compared to the 2019 thirteen-week period.
+Interest and debt expense in the 2020 thirteen-week period increased \$244,000 compared to the 2019 thirteen-week period.
 The increase in interest and debt expense was primarily attributable to decreased interest income earned on cash balances held by the transportation logistics segment.

 The provisions for income taxes for the 2020 and 2019 thirteen-week periods were each based on an estimated annual effective income tax rate of 24.2%, adjusted for discrete events, such as benefits resulting from stock-based awards.
-The effective income tax rate for the 2020 thirteen-week period was 22.3%, which was higher than the statutory federal income tax rate of 21% primarily attributable to state taxes and the meals and entertainment exclusion, partially offset by state tax refunds received during the 2020 thirteen-week period and excess tax benefits realized on stock-based awards.
+The effective income tax rate for the 2020 thirteen-week period was 23.9%, which was higher than the statutory federal income tax rate of 21% primarily attributable to state taxes and the meals and entertainment exclusion, partially offset by excess tax benefits realized on stock-based awards.
 The effective income tax rate for the 2019 thirteen-week period was 23.8%, which was higher than the statutory federal income tax rate of 21% primarily attributable to state taxes and the meals and entertainment exclusion, partially offset by excess tax benefits realized on stock-based awards.
-The effective income tax rate in the 2020 thirteen-week period of 22.3% was lower than the 24.2% estimated annual effective income tax rate primarily due to the impact of the state tax refund and excess tax benefits recognized on stock-based compensation arrangements in the 2020 thirteen-week period.
-The effective income tax rate in the 2019 thirteen-week period of 23.8% was lower than the 24.2% estimated annual effective income tax rate primarily due to excess tax benefits recognized on stock-based compensation arrangements in the 2020 thirteen-week period.
-The
+The effective income tax rate in the 2020 thirteen-week period of 23.9% was lower than the 24.2% estimated annual effective income tax rate primarily due to excess tax benefits recognized on stock-based compensation arrangements in the 2020 thirteen-week period.
+The effective income tax rate in the 2019 thirteen-week period of 23.8% was lower than the 24.2% estimated annual effective income tax rate primarily due to excess tax benefits recognized on stock-based compensation arrangements in the 2019 thirteen-week period.

-Net income was \$24,254,000, or \$0.63 per common share (\$0.63 per diluted share), in the 2020 thirteen-week period.
-Net income attributable to the Company was \$61,100,000 or \$1.53 per common share (\$1.53 per diluted share), in the 2019 thirteen-week period.
-Net income was unfavorably impacted by approximately \$12,593,000, or \$0.25 per common share (\$0.25 per diluted share), during the 2020 thirteen-week period, related to the impact of the COVID-19 pandemic relief incentive payments.
+Net income was \$61,886,000, or \$1.61 per common share (\$1.61 per diluted share), in the 2020 thirteen-week period.
+Net income attributable to the Company was \$53,255,000 or \$1.35 per common share (\$1.35 per diluted share), in the 2019 thirteen-week period.